Configure the Windows Firewall to Allow SQL Server Access

 Interaction with Other Firewall Rules

 The Windows Firewall uses rules and rule groups to establish its configuration.
-Each rule or rule group is generally associated with a particular program or service, and that program or service might modify or delete that rule without your knowledge.
+Each rule or rule group is associated with a particular program or service, and that program or service might modify or delete that rule without your knowledge.
 For example, the rule groups World Wide Web Services (HTTP) and World Wide Web Services (HTTPS) are associated with IIS.
 Enabling those rules will open ports 80 and 443, and SQL Server features that depend on ports 80 and 443 will function if those rules are enabled.
 However, administrators configuring IIS might modify or disable those rules.
-Therefore, if you are using port 80 or port 443 for SQL Server, you should create your own rule or rule group that maintains your desired port configuration independently of the other IIS rules.
+If you're using port 80 or port 443 for SQL Server, you should create your own rule or rule group that maintains your preferred port configuration independently of the other IIS rules.

 The Windows Firewall with Advanced Security MMC snap-in allows any traffic that matches any applicable allow rule.
-So if there are two rules that both apply to port 80 (with different parameters), traffic that matches either rule will be permitted.
-So if one rule allows traffic over port 80 from local subnet and one rule allows traffic from any address, the net effect is that all traffic to port 80 is permitted regardless of the source.
+So if there are two rules that both apply to port 80 (with different parameters).
+Traffic that matches either rule will be permitted.
+So if one rule allows traffic over port 80 from local subnet and one rule allows traffic from any address, the net effect is that all traffic to port 80 is independent of the source.
 To effectively manage access to SQL Server, administrators should periodically review all firewall rules enabled on the server.

 Overview of Firewall Profiles

-Firewall profiles are used by the operating systems to identify and remember each of the networks to which they connect with regard to connectivity, connections, and category.
+Firewall profiles are used by the operating systems to identify and remember each of the networks by: connectivity, connections, and category.

 There are three network location types in Windows Firewall with Advanced Security: